sischreiber/product-repo/README.md

 # 📚 Product Repo
-A curated collection of resources for product managers.
-Whether you're new to product management or a professional, this guide aims to provide insights into the different areas of the profession.
+A curated collection of product management resources.

 ## 🌱 Product-Led Growth (PLG)
 Leveraging the product as the primary driver for customer acquisition, retention and expansion.